^

 Contraindications

-Among the contraindications of drugs:
+Among the contraindications of the drug:

-• severe form of heart failure, kidney or liver;
+• severe heart, kidney or liver failure;

 • congestive heart failure (NYHA II-IV);

-• pathology associated with peripheral arteries;
+• pathologies associated with peripheral arteries;

-• age less than 18 years.
+• age under 18 years.

 Side effects Zerodol

-• metabolic processes: the development of hyperkalemia;
+• metabolic processes: development of hyperkalemia;

 • mental states: strange dreams, depression, development of insomnia;

-• visual organs: visual disturbances;
+• visual organs: visual disorders;

-• organs of the respiratory system: the appearance of stridorous respiration;
+• respiratory system: appearance of stridor breathing;

 Overdose